renswilderom/renswilderom.github.io/about.md

 I completed my master in Cultural Sociology (Cum Laude, University of Amsterdam) with a thesis titled “The culinary order: sustainable consumer identities and new organizational forms on the alternative market for foods.”

-Whilst the two studies are characterized by rather different substantive domains (dance vs sustainable food), they are also connected due to their shared focus on how the interplay between change-seeking movements and established actors  shapes processes of innovation.
-This question is studied using qualitative and quantitative methods and by drawing on literature from cultural sociology and organization studies, among others.
+The two studies are characterized by rather different substantive domains (dance vs sustainable food), yet they also share a connection due to their focus on _how the interplay between change-seeking movements and established actors  shapes processes of innovation_.
+My projects use both qualitative and quantitative methods and draw, predominantly, on the literature from cultural sociology and organization studies.